 License/identification tags must be securely fastened about the animal's neck by a collar or other device allowing the tags to be clearly visible at all times.
-Failure by an owner to ensure that a required tag remains fastened will result in the animal being labeled as a stray and the owner being in violation of Section 9.90 of this chapter, which may result in the issuance of a citation and impoundment of such animal.
-Dogs and cats, other than community cats meeting the definition in Section 9.1 of this chapter, housed in a secure enclosure may be exempt from wearing the required tag while kept in the enclosure, provided the tag is securely fastened to a collar/harness and that device is attached to the enclosure housing the dog or cat.
-The above licensing requirements do not apply to community cats meeting the definition of Section 9.1 of this chapter.
+Failure by an owner to ensure that a required tag remains fastened or, in the alternative, that a cat is properly micro-chipped in accordance with the provisions of subsection 9.62.B will result in the animal being labeled as a stray and the owner being in violation of section 9.90 of this chapter, which may result in the issuance of a citation and impoundment of such animal.
+Dogs and cats, other than community cats meeting the definition is in sSection 9.1 of this chapter, housed in a secure enclosure may be exempt from wearing the required tag while kept in the enclosure, provided the tag is securely fastened to a collar/harness and that device is attached to the enclosure housing the dog or cat.
+The above licensing requirements do not apply to community cats meeting the definition of section 9.1 of this chapter.